nigyta/dfast_vrl/README.md

 Pipeline for various kind of viruses.
 - Internally invokes VADR
 - Converts the result of VADR into DDBJ MSS file
+- Requires VADR model data to be downloaded before running the pipeline (with `download_vadr_models.sh` script)

 Usage:
 ```